metadata toggle

 Do not use in animals suffering from cardiac, hepatic or renal disease; where there is the possibility of gastrointestinal ulceration or bleeding; or where there is evidence of a blood dyscrasia.

-Do not use in cases of known hypersensitivity to the active substance or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

-Special warnings for each target species
+Special warnings

 The clinical effect of phenylbutazone can be evident for at least three days following cessation of administration.
 This should be borne in mind when examining horses for soundness.

-Special precautions for use in animals
+Special precautions for safe use in the target species

 Use in any animal under six weeks of age, or in aged animals, may involve additional risks.
 If such use cannot be avoided, animals may require a reduced dosage and special clinical management.